FrankBijnen/ExifToolGui/Docs/ExifToolGUI_V6.md

 double-clicking on one of the tabs Exif, Xmp, Iptc, Maker, All will add that tag to the Workspace.
 <br><br>
 <b>Exiftool.exe location</b><br>
-If you need to override the location of exiftool.exe you can do that here.
+If you need to override the location of exiftool.exe you can do that here.<br><br>
 <b>Filelist: Show Folders in Filelist</b><br>
-Default only files are shown in the Filelist panel.
+The default setting is to only show files in the Filelist panel.
 If you enable this option, also folders (directories) will be shown, allowing easier navigation.<br>
-It will also enable a BreadCrumb bar.
+It will also enable a BreadCrumb bar.<br><br>
 <b>Hint pause timeout in Millisecs</b><br>
 Hovering over the metadata panel will display the complete metadata value as a hint.
 This was added because long values are often not completely visible.<br>
 Setting this value to 0 (zero) will effectively disable the hints.